 Breast reduction surgery, also called reduction mammoplasty, is one of the more common types of plastic surgery.
 During the procedure, the surgeon removes some of the tissue and skin of the breasts and then reshapes the remainder.
 The surgeon may also reduce the size of the areola to make it look more proportionate.

 What Does the Surgery Involve?

-Breast reduction surgery is performed in a hospital under general anesthesia.
-During a typical procedure, the surgeon removes excess fat, tissue and skin and repositions the nipple and remaining tissue.
+Our Boston breast reduction plastic surgeon performs surgery in a hospital under general anesthesia.
+During a typical procedure, the surgeon removes excess fat, tissue, and skin and repositions the nipple and remaining tissue.
 The procedure takes three to five hours; however, the details of each surgery vary from patient to patient.

 What is the Recovery Like?

-A breast reduction is major surgery, and the recovery period lasts weeks.
+A breast reduction is a major surgery, and the recovery period lasts weeks.
 The patient should stay home for at least a week, but can then usually go back to work and other everyday activities.
-A follow-up appointment at our office is required about one week after the surgery.
+A follow-up appointment at our office is required, about one week after the surgery.

 Why Get It Done?